jamesec/jamesec.github.io/o/ungoogled.md

 https://techspot.com/downloads/7181-ungoogled-chromium.html
 A lightweight approach to removing Google web service dependency.

-It claims to be `Certified 100% clean`, and I've used it for a long time with no issues.
-But it's a pre-compiled binary, so use at your own risk.
+I've used it for a long time with no issues.
+However, since it's a precompiled binary, use it at your own risk.

 Alternatively, you can compile it from [the source code](https://github.com/ungoogled-software/ungoogled-chromium).